 Ebook | Your Blueprint to Generative Answering in Digital Self-Service

-Great Knowledge Management Empowers Support Agents
+It Empowers Support Agents

-Even with deep product knowledge, customer service agents need access to proper documentation, case notes, and other information so they can resolve cases quickly.
+Even with deep product knowledge, customer support agents need access to knowledge resources–documentation, case notes, and other information—so they can resolve cases quickly.
 Typically, this results in a lot of context-switching across different screens.
-This is not-so-affectionately called “swivel chair syndrome”.

 By unifying access to your organization’s collective knowledge across information silos, you ensure that team knowledge is at their fingertips.